-Hearing Examiner's or Hearing Committee's Findings and Recommendations.

-The hearing examiner or hearing committee shall simultaneously send to the chancellor's designee, the complainant, and to the respondent, within thirty (30) days after conclusion of the hearing, or as soon as practicable, a verbatim record of the testimony and a copy of the hearing examiner's or hearing committee's written findings of fact and recommendations.

-Chancellor's Designee's Decision.

-- A. Within ten (10) days after receipt of the record and findings and recommendations from the hearing examiner or hearing committee, the complainant and respondent may submit written exceptions.
-The chancellor's designee shall review those materials and their decision shall be based on the record created before the hearing examiner or hearing committee without consideration of any new written decision within twenty (20) days after the deadline of submission for the written exceptions by the complainant or the respondent.
-If the chancellor's designee's proposed decision differs substantially from those recommendations, the chancellor's designee shall promptly consult the hearing examiner or hearing committee and provide the hearing examiner or hearing committee with a reasonable opportunity for a written response prior to making a decision. - B. The chancellor's designee may adopt the hearing examiner's or hearing committee's findings and recommendations as the chancellor's designee's decision.
-The chancellor's designee shall explain in the decision any substantial differences from those findings and recommendations. - C. The chancellor's designee's decision shall be simultaneously sent to the complainant, respondent, and to the hearing examiner or hearing committee within forty-five (45) days of the chancellor's designee's receipt of the hearing examiner's or hearing committee's materials.
+- 12. No employee or other individual who participated in the filing or investigation of the formal Title IX complaint, or who is a material witness, shall be qualified to serve as the hearing examiner or on the hearing committee in that case; - 13.
+The hearing shall be closed unless the complainant or respondent requests an open hearing, in which case it shall be open unless otherwise prohibited by FERPA (see subch.
+V of ch.
+19. Stats., Open Meeting Law; 20 U.S.C. § 1232g; 34 C.F.R.
+Part 99, Family Educational Rights and Privacy Act (FERPA)); - 14.
+Delay or adjournment of the hearing for good cause may be granted by the hearing examiner or hearing committee.
+Good cause may include considerations such as the need to investigate evidence as to which a valid claim of surprise is made; to ensure the presence of the complainant or the respondent, their advisors, or a witness; to provide language assistance or accommodation of disabilities; and concurrent law enforcement activity.
+Good cause will only be considered for temporary delays of the process or limited extensions of time frames. - 6.
+Hearing Examiner's or Hearing Committee's Findings and Recommendations - The hearing examiner or hearing committee shall simultaneously send to the chancellor's designee, the complainant, and to the respondent, within 30 days after conclusion of the hearing, or as soon as practicable, a verbatim record of the hearing testimony and a copy of the hearing examiner's or hearing committee's written findings of fact and recommendations. - 7.
+Chancellor's Designee's Decision - 1.
+Within ten (10) days after receipt of the record and findings and recommendations from the hearing examiner or hearing committee, the complainant and respondent may submit written exceptions.
+The chancellor's designee shall review those materials and their decision shall be based on the record created before the hearing examiner or hearing committee without consideration of any new evidence submitted by the complainant or the respondent.
+The chancellor's designee shall prepare a written decision within 20 days after the deadline of submission for the written exceptions by the complainant or the respondent.
+If the chancellor's designee's proposed decision differs substantially from those recommendations, the chancellor's designee shall promptly consult the hearing examiner or hearing committee with a reasonable opportunity for a written response prior to making a decision. - 2.
+The chancellor's designee may adopt the hearing examiner's or hearing committee's findings and recommendations as the chancellor's designee's decision.
+The chancellor's designee shall explain in the decision any substantial differences from those findings and recommendations.

+3. The chancellor's designee's decision shall be simultaneously sent to the complainant, respondent, and to the hearing examiner or hearing committee within forty-five (45) days of the chancellor's designee's receipt of the hearing examiner 's or hearing committee's materials.

-Appeal to Chancellor.
+8. Appeal to Chancellor